Perception matters. The world is full of geometric shapes and we, as humans, have assigned each one of them a meaning.

 - Peace

-Triangle depicts different meaning when placed differently.
-They show stability and strength when placed on its base.
+Triangle depicts different meanings when placed differently.
+They show stability and strength when placed on their base.
 But when tilted, they show instability and tension.

 The universe is an enclosed circle.
 It has no start or an end.
 Every eternal/spiritual thing or being is associated with the circle.
 Sun, moon, earth, galaxy, universe, everything is enclosed, everything is a circle.
 Circles are complete.
 They are free.